rigaya/QSVEnc/QSVEncC_Options.en.md

 ### --buf-period
 Insert buffering period SEI.

+### --repeat-headers
+Enable repeated insertion of PPS.

-### --no-repeat-pps
+### --no-repeat-headers
-Disable repeating insertion of PPS.
-Might be ignored by other options which require repeating insertion of PPS.
+Disable repeated insertion of PPS.
+Might be ignored by other options which require repeated insertion of PPS.

 ### --bluray [H.264 only]
 Perform output for Bluray.
 (Default: off)